Torfkopp/masterarbeit/chapters/basics/ai/ea.typ

 NeuroEvolution of Augmenting Topologies (NEAT) is a genetic algorithm for the generation of artificial neural networks.
 It was developed by Kenneth O. Stanley and Risto Miikkulainen in 2001 @NEAT.
 The peculiarity of NEAT is that it addresses three major challenges of TWEANNs:
 + Is there a genetic representation that allows disparate topologies to crossover in a meaningful way?
-+ How can topological innovation that needs a few generations to optimize be protected so that it does not disappear from the population prematurely?
++ How can topological innovation that needs a few generations to optimise be protected so that it does not disappear from the population prematurely?
 + How can topologies be minimised throughout evolution without the need for a specially contrived fitness function that measures complexity?

 Compared to the traditional genetic algorithms, NEAT has three key differences: